uma-dev/GCP-course/notes.md

 - Pay for what you use (number of invocations, compute time, memory and CPU provisioned)
 - Are time bound: timeout min 1 and MAX 60
 - 2 Cloud Functions versions for the **environment**.

+### Cloud run

+The idea with cloud run is "container to production in seconds".
+There is no infrastructure management and is **pay-per-use** and it is build on top of an open standard Knative.
+Some of other features are:
+- Portable (container based architecture)
+- No limitations in languages
+- Integrates Cloud Code, Cloud Build, Cloud Monitoring and Cloud Logging Integrations.